First Quarter – 2025

 Picture hughes foundation

-Thanks to a grant from The Community Foundation of the Dan River Region and some Share the Light funds from Duke Energy/Foundation for the Carolinas, the Parish was able to provide assistance to families in danger of losing their electrical service or those who had no funds with which to purchase badly needed propane, oil, or wood.
+Caswell Parish was very fortunate to be awarded a $20,000 grant from The Community Foundation of the Dan River Region for emergency assistance to families in danger of losing their electrical service or families with no money to purchase heating fuel.

 Without the support of the Community Foundation, the Parish would have an impossible task trying to provide funds for families in danger of losing their electrical service or families who need propane, oil or wood for heating.
 Once again the Community Foundation has generously awarded a grant for 2025.